Car insurance when someone dies: no probate needed to cancel it

 When a car insurance policyholder dies, their policy does not automatically transfer to anyone else.
 The cover that existed was personal to them.
 Once the insurer is notified of the death, the policy is cancelled – and any unused premium is refunded to the estate, usually without a cancellation fee.

-The vehicle must not be driven by anyone — including named drivers on the original policy — until new insurance is in place in the driver’s own name.
+The vehicle must not be driven by anyone until the insurer confirms whether cover remains in place.
+If the insurer cannot confirm active cover, arrange your own temporary insurance before moving the vehicle.
 Driving without valid insurance is a criminal offence that can result in a fixed penalty, points on a licence, and vehicle seizure.
-(Source: gov.uk — Motor insurance)
+(Source: gov.uk – Motor insurance)

 The practical steps depend on whether the deceased was the sole policyholder, held a joint policy, or was a named driver on someone else’s policy – each of which is covered below.